Gary Numan reveals "he doesn't listen to music" in new interview

 - Read More: Gary Numan – What Rock’N’Roll Has Taught Me

-In a new interview with The Observer, Newman said listening to music can feel “a bit like working” so he avoids it.
+In a new interview with The Observer, Numan said listening to music can feel “a bit like working” so he avoids it.

 “Also, I’ve got three children, four dogs and a very noisy wife, so if I do find a quiet moment I treasure it.”